InfoMMigrate-KR/GHAS_Inventory/scripts/fetch-secret-scanning/README.md

 ## Output

-The script generates output files in the `output/` directory:
+The scripts generate output files in the `output/` directory (relative to the script location, typically `scripts/fetch-secret-scanning/output/` or `scripts/output/fetch_secret_scanning/`):

 ### 1. Secret Scanning Report
 - **File:** `secret_scanning_report.csv` or `.xlsx`